AnushaSSR/Hospital-api/README.md

 This will run on Port: 8000 (if nothing is specified in env port).
 7. Install **POSTMAN** and test the API's.

-# List of the routes:
-- **/doctors/register** → Doctor can register by specifying name, username, email and password. (request: POST)
-- **/doctors/login** → By specifying the username and password the registered doctor can login,  JWT to be used will be returned.( request: POST)
-- **/patients/register** → Authenticated doctor can register a patient by specifying name, mobile number of the patient.( request: POST)
-- **/patients/:id/create_report** → Authentiacted doctor can create report of a registered patient.( request: POST)
-- **/patients/:id/all_reports** → List of reports of a patient oldest to latest. ( request: GET)
-- **/reports/:status** → List of all the reports of all the patients filtered by a specific status. ( request: GET)

 # <a href="https://hospital-api-data.herokuapp.com/" target="_blank">Click here</a> to check the server side, hospital API.